 The default setting for the Stochastic Oscillator is 14 periods, which can be days, weeks, months or an intraday timeframe.
 A 14-period %K would use the most recent close, the highest high over the last 14 periods and the lowest low over the last 14 periods. %D is a 3-day simple moving average of %K. This line is plotted alongside %K to act as a signal or trigger line.

-The Stochastic Oscillator measures the level of the close relative to the high-low range over a given period of time.
-Assume that the highest high equals 110, the lowest low equals 100 and the close equals 108.
-The high-low range is 10, which is the denominator in the %K formula.
+The Stochastic Oscillator measures the level of the close relative to the high-low range over a given period.
+Assume that the highest high equals 110, the lowest low equals 100, and the close equals 108.
+The high-low range is 10, the denominator in the %K formula.
 The close less the lowest low equals 8, which is the numerator.
-8 divided by 10 equals .80 or 80%.
-Multiply this number by 100 to find %K. %K would equal 30 if the close was at 103 (.30 x 100).
+When you divide 8 by 10 you get 0.80 or 80%.
+Multiply this number by 100 to find %K. %K would equal 30 if the close were at 103 (0.30 x 100).
 The Stochastic Oscillator is above 50 when the close is in the upper half of the range and below 50 when the close is in the lower half.
 Low readings (below 20) indicate that price is near its low for the given time period.
 High readings (above 80) indicate that price is near its high for the given time period.
 The IBM example above shows three 14-day ranges (yellow areas) with the closing price at the end of the period (red dotted) line.
-The Stochastic Oscillator equals 91 when the close was at the top of the range, 15 when it was near the bottom and 57 when it was in the middle of the range.
+The Stochastic Oscillator equals 91 when the close was at the top of the range, 15 when it was near the bottom, and 57 when it was in the middle of the range.

 Fast Stochastic Oscillator: